cannnelle/chat-widgets/README.md

 # Chat Widgets

-**Version 1.0.1**
+**Version 1.0.2**

 Displays game chat and private chat messages in their own customizable widgets.
 Supports custom colours, repositioning, game message collapsing, font size, and more.

-This plugin was created due to my own desire for a moveable private chat message and to peek at 1-2 game messages while my chat box is minimized.
+This plugin was created due to my own desire to move private messages and to peek at 1 or 2 game messages while my chat box is minimized.

 ## Examples